Established in 2007, we are a community-driven, solutions-focused, non-partisan, registered charity.

-Through awareness, advocacy and action initiatives, we work with all sectors to protect the environment, mitigate climate change and to create a healthier, more environmentally responsible Burlington.
+Through awareness, advocacy and action initiatives, we collaborate with all sectors to advance our mission to protect the environment, mitigate climate change and to create a healthier, more environmentally responsible Burlington.

 AROUND THE KITCHEN TABLE